 But that doesn't really help if you are on the wrong end of the receiving line!

 Poison and venom are unique in their method of delivery.
 Poison is secreted, making ingestion or touch a requirement of the negative--poisonous--consequences.
 This is why people are said to get food poisoning, not food venoming.
-On the other hand, venom is injected, such as with the bite or sting of an animal.
+On the other hand, venom is injected, such as by some snake bites or jellyfish stings.

 Once the biologically produced poison or venom enters an infected individual's bloodstream, the effects are the same, and both travel along pathways that target vital organs, like the heart and brain.
 Because of this, strong venom and poison can kill in an instant.